resonatehq-examples/example-schedule-reminder-py/README.md

 **Dead Simple Autononomous Agents with Resonate's Distributed Async Await**

 This example application showcases an autonomous, long-running **Reminder Assistant** powered by OpenAI and Resonate's Distributed Async Await.
+Built using a minimal agent loop, the assistant can wait hours, days, or weeks without relying on cron jobs, queues, or databases－thanks to Resonate's durable execution model.

 ## Overview